signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="LabAudioWorkstation"></a>
 ## Lab Audio Workstation with USB Audio

-For professional codec test purposes, below is an image showing a lab audio workstation, configured with:
+For professional codec and audio test purposes, below is an image showing a lab audio workstation, configured with:

 * Dell R230 1U server (quad-core x86, 8 GB mem, multiple GbE and USB ports).
 1U servers are notoriously noisy due to small fan size (higher rpm), but the Dell R230 series has a reputation as a very quiet -- yet high performance -- solution